Hoyasumii/bee-movie/README.md

 Order!
 Order!

 The venom!
 The venom is coursing through my veins!
-I have been felled by a winged beast of destructio
+I have been felled by a winged beast of destruction